12-Point Roof Checklist

-- Dark patches – These stains, often dismissed as dirt, are usually a sign of mold, mildew, or algae growth.
+- Dark spots – Often mistaken for dirt, these stains are a symptom of mold, mildew, or algae growth.

-- Disturbed shingles – It is not uncommon for a few shingles to lift over the life of a roof.
-Still, they need to be nailed back down or replaced immediately to avoid a roof leak.
+- Disrupted shingles – It is fairly common for a few shingles to lift during a roof’s life.
+To avoid a roof leak, they must be fastened back down or replaced right away.

-- Damage around chimneys or vents – The flashing around chimneys and sealant around vents are common places for your roof to leak.
-A roof specialist can repair these for a low cost, saving you from an expensive leak later.
+- Damage around chimneys or vents – Your roof’s flashing and sealant around chimneys and vents are popular sites for leaks.
+A roof specialist can fix these for a modest price, saving you money on a future leak.

-- Loose, cracked, worn, or bulging shingles – These are common signs that your shingles may need to be replaced.
+- Shingles that are loose, cracked, damaged, or bulging are common symptoms that need to be replaced.

-- Plumbing stack flashings are sealed, and rubber fittings aren’t cracked – A professional roofer will seal these immediately, as they will lead to costly roof leaks later.
+- Plumbing stack flashings are sealed, and rubber fittings aren’t damaged – These should be sealed immediately by a professional roofer since they can lead to costly roof leaks later.

-- Leaks around the edges of the chimney and roof valleys or attic vents and fans, as well as furnace vents – These are also common places that a roof will leak, but they shouldn’t need a full roof replacement to fix.
+- Leaks around the chimney, roof valleys, attic vents, or fans – These are also common spots for a roof to leak, but they shouldn’t necessitate a complete roof replacement.

-Make sure gutters and downspouts are unclogged – If gutters are clogged, remove debris and run water through them to check for leaks.
+- Make sure your gutters and downspouts are clear – If your gutters are blocked, clean them out and run water through them to see if there are any leaks.

-- Stains or ruptures in the roof sheeting – If the plywood decking in your attic is stained, it is a sign that the shingles and underlayment have leaked.
+- Roof sheeting stains or ruptures – If your attic’s plywood decking is discolored, it’s a sign that the shingles and underlayment have leaked.

-- Rust or staining around nails – Again, this is a sign that water has leaked through.
+- Rust or discoloration around the nails – Another indicator that water has gotten in.

-- Nails can be resealed from above.
-Signs of animal activity in the form of scratching or shredding, droppings, nesting materials, and chewed surfaces – If you see signs of animals in your attic, call an extermination service right away.
+- Animal activity in the form of scratching or shredding, droppings, nesting materials, and chewed surfaces – Contact an exterminator straight away if you notice signs of animal activity in your attic.